-Article 41.
+Article 42.
 PERFORMANCE EVALUATIONS

 In cases where a performance evaluation has not been received by an employee within 30 days of the eligibility date, the employee should contact the supervisor, who must complete and file the evaluation within ten (10) working days.
+If the employee has not received a fully completed performance evaluation within 30 days after the date the supervisor was notified, the evaluation shall be considered to have met all the necessary criteria to warrant any merit (step) increase that may be forth coming.
+Said merit (step) increase shall be paid retroactively to the original eligibility date.

-Article 42.
+Article 43.
 WORKWEEK / STANDARD TOUR OF DUTY

 The standard tour of duty represents the time that an employee is regularly scheduled to work.
 The department head shall establish the actual number of hours which comprise the standard tour of duty for each position.
-Any proposed change shall be communicated to the employees and Association at least two (2) weeks prior to the proposed change being implemented unless mutually agreed upon between the employee and supervisor.
-If requested by the Association, the parties shall expeditiously meet and confer regarding such change.
+Any proposed change shall be communicated to the employees and the union at least two (2) weeks prior to the proposed change being implemented unless mutually agreed upon between the employee and supervisor.
+If requested by the union, the parties shall expeditiously meet and confer regarding such change.
+A 75% majority of members in a department may propose a plan for a change in their scheduled tour of duty to their Department head, through their direct supervisor, for review.
+Human Resources and the Department Head shall provide a written response to the proposal, if the proposal is denied the union shall have no recourse to the grievance procedure.
+If the proposal is accepted that in no way implies a past practice by the City.
+This language is in no way intended to take away or change any provision within the Managements Rights clause within the MOU.

-Article 43.
+Article 44.
 PROMOTIONAL POSITIONS